2mol/juricho.me/content/zurich-table.md

 {{ image(url="/img/zurich-table/dovetails-done.jpg") }}

+Now is your last chance to sand hard-to-reach spots, and maybe pre-finish the exposed surfaces to help clean out the glue squeeze-out later.

 ### glue-up

 Not much to this step, except clamps and making a mess.

-This is your last chance to sand hard-to-reach spots, and maybe pre-finish the exposed surfaces to help clean out the glue squeeze-out later.
+{{ image(url="/img/zurich-table/glue.jpg") }}

 ### finish

+The last steps are

+1. plane the top of the legs flush with the table top.
+1. sand everything.
+1. oil the same everything.

+{{ image(url="/img/zurich-table/sanded.jpg", text="Sanding is annoying and takes forever.
+I still recommend going down to a pretty fine grit size like 400, it pays off in the form of a silky-smooth surface finish later.") }}

+{{ image(url="/img/zurich-table/oiled.jpg") }}

+{{ image(url="/img/zurich-table/done.jpg", text="Oiled and done.
+Enjoy all the future compliments you're going to hear about your shiny couch table.") }}

 ## download plans